arnaudeveloper/msp430-HM10/README.md

 ### 3.1 Find the master

-> _TIP: To establish a connection, the module that needs to establish this connection must change its master role.
-That does not mean that the module is a teacher.
-In other words, we differentiate the module that a teacher must be because he needs to take this role to send data, from the "real teacher" of the network, who is a teacher because we have decided on the code_
+> _TIP: To establish a connection the module that need to establish this connection must change his role to master.
+That doesn't mean that the module it's a master.
+In other words, we differentiate the module that it's a master because it needs take this role, of the "real master" of the net because we have decided on the code_

 Find the master is the "game" used for `config_DISC()` to scan around and discoverd an HM-10 master module.

 I will use this function to explain how it works "my own protocol".

-If you launch `config_DISC()` after a connection has been established master will send `#?m[MAC]` like "You're a master?
-And the MAC of the master sender.
+If you launch `config_DISC()` after a connection has been established sender will send __#?m[MAC]__ like "You're a master?", and the MAC of the master sender, all of this with `SEND()`function.

 The reciver will recive this data, and after the detection in the folowing lines: